pywood21/wvtool/README.md

-Initial deposite was done in 2016 but removed from repository due to the loss of corresponding address.
+Initial deposite was in 2016 but removed from repository due to the loss of correspondings.

 The program was used to analyze in the following papers and some other unpublished works.